customink/sass_paths/README.md

 # SassPaths

-This gem provides helper methods for appending directories, gems, and bower extensions to the `SASS_PATH` environment variable.
+This gem provides helper methods for appending directories and gems to the `SASS_PATH` environment variable.
 This enables you to load projects that do not themselves register with SASS.

 ## Installation